cuongphamdev/java-spring-boot-CRUD-application/README.md

 ## Install:

-### Step 1: check java and maven are install or not, if not install it
+### Step 1: check postgreSQL, java and maven are install or not, if not install it
 ```
     java -version
-    maven -version
+    mvn -version
 ```

 ### Step 2: Clone the project